wp-plugins/countdown-clock/readme.txt

 == Frequently Asked Questions ==

 = How do I customize my event and message? =
 On the control panel select "My Countdown" event type and save the setting.
-Two new input text boxes will appear for your messages.
+A date and text input boxes will appear for your messages.

 = How do I customize the colours? =
 Go to the Appearance->Widgets tab in your wordpress admin panel, and choose click on settings for the countdown clock, select text, border and background colors from the drop downs